hnu-vis/DataCrafter/README.md

 ## Install environment and run

 ### Option 1: Docker (recommended)
 1. The easiest way to install a environment to run the demo is to use docker.
 We have packaged all the environment and code into a compressed image package.
-Please download it from here [datacrafter-run.tar](googledrive).
+Please download it from  [datacrafter-run.tar](googledrive).
 You can load and start the image with the following command.

 ```sh
 $ docker load -i datacrafter-run.tar